 Of course, no matter how detailed or abstract the modelling, the proof of the pudding is in how well it simulates historical puddings of the time in question.
 Or something like that.
 That is to say, the detail of the model is no good if it doesn’t recreate the historical outcome of the battle.
 This can be a real trick.
 Would a simulation (absent the knowledge of the historical outcome) ever actually predict the Battle of Midway?
 But if yours doesn’t, how can it be considered a good Midway game?

 But is that fun?
-Don’t we want to see sunlight glancing of the bayonets, the horses charging, and the cannons belching fire, even if the commander never would have actually seen these things?
+Don’t we want to see sunlight glancing off the bayonets, the horses charging, and the cannons belching fire, even if the commander never would have actually seen these things?
 I remember one of the earliest of the John Tiller games, then under Talonsoft, for the Gettysburg battle.
-Each volley resolution was accompanied by actual live video of reenactors firing.
-An expensive-to-produce resource hog that was left out in the subsequent version of that series.
+Each volley resolution was accompanied by actual video of reenactors firing a salvo.
+The live-action video was an expensive-to-produce resource hog that was left out in the subsequent version of that series.
 Players and reviewers said it was the first thing they would turn off when they played the game.
 But I would actually leave it on.
 Seeing actual men actually shooting brought life to the pixilated squares to which I was giving orders.

-Both of the games have a formula in place to get things right.
+Both of the games have a gameplay formula in place to get things right.
 For the first, it is based on tried-and-true board game designs upgraded to the PC’s capabilities.
-Gameplay is enhanced by the computer’s ability to track complexity without the difficulty tha players sitting with board, counters and paper would have.
+The player’s experience is enhanced by the computer’s ability to track complexity transparent to the player, eliminating some of the tedium that players sitting with board, counters, and paper would have.
 It has every hope of being an improvement on what we looked at earlier.
 As for the second, it traces its roots to the very-popular RTS genre, where we know what a blockbuster looks like.
 But do either of them take the ball and run?

 The War, the Whole War, and Nothing but The War